fishercoder1534/hello-world/README.md

 In your terminal, in this directory, type `ng g c course`.
 What this does is generate a new component called course, generates all boilerplate code and adds this new component into your AppModule

 ## How to generate a new Angular service
-In your terminal, in this directory, type `ng g c service`.
+In your terminal, in this directory, type `ng g s email`.
 What this does is generate a new service called email, generates two boilerplate code files: email.service.spec.ts and email.service.ts

 ## How to generate a new Angular directive
 In your terminal, in this directory, type `ng g d input-format`.
 What this does is generate a new directive called input-format, generates two boilerplate code files: input-format.directive.spec.ts and input-format.directive.ts